openharmony/third_party_llvm-project/llvm/docs/LangRef.rst

     function which has an ``ssp`` or ``sspstrong`` attribute, the calling function's attribute will be upgraded to ``sspreq``.

+..
+OHOS_LOCAL begin
+``sspretstrong``
+    This attribute indicates that the function should emit a stack smashing protector with return address check for backward cfi.
+This attribute causes a strong heuristic to be used when determining if a function needs stack protectors.
+This overrides the ``sspstrong`` function attributes.

+    Variables that are identified as requiring a protector will be arranged on the stack such that they are adjacent to the stack protector guard.
+    The specific layout rules are:

+    #.
+Large arrays and structures containing large arrays
+       (``>= ssp-buffer-size``) are closest to the stack protector.
+    #.
+Small arrays and structures containing small arrays
+       (``< ssp-buffer-size``) are 2nd closest to the protector.
+    #.
+Variables that have had their address taken are 3rd closest to the
+       protector.

+    The rules for the number of cookies used by additional backward cfi protection are:

+    #.
+If ``ssp-ret-cookie-size`` is not specified, the functions protected
+       by ``sspretstrong`` in each object share the one cookie.
+    #.
+The maximum number of cookies used by ``sspretstrong`` in each object
+       does not exceed ``ssp-ret-cookie-size``.

+    This overrides the ``ssp`` function attribute.

+    If a function with an ``sspretstrong`` attribute is inlined into a calling function which has an ``ssp`` or ``sspstrong`` attribute, the calling function's attribute will be upgraded to ``sspretstrong``.

+``sspretreq``
+    This attribute indicates that the function should *always* emit a stack smashing protector with return address check for backward cfi.
+This overrides the ``sspreq`` and ``sspstrong`` function attributes.

+    Variables that are identified as requiring a protector will be arranged on the stack such that they are adjacent to the stack protector guard.
+    The specific layout rules are:

+    #.
+Large arrays and structures containing large arrays
+       (``>= ssp-buffer-size``) are closest to the stack protector.
+    #.
+Small arrays and structures containing small arrays
+       (``< ssp-buffer-size``) are 2nd closest to the protector.
+    #.
+Variables that have had their address taken are 3rd closest to the
+       protector.

+    The rules for the number of cookies used by additional backward cfi protection are:

+    #.
+If ``ssp-ret-cookie-size`` is not specified, the functions protected
+       by ``sspretreq`` in each object share the one cookie.
+    #.
+The maximum number of cookies used by ``sspretreq`` in each object
+       does not exceed ``ssp-ret-cookie-size``.

+    If a function with an ``sspretreq`` attribute is inlined into a calling function which has an ``sspreq`` or ``sspretstrong`` attribute, the calling function's attribute will be upgraded to ``sspretreq``.
+..
+OHOS_LOCAL end

 ``strictfp``
     This attribute indicates that the function was called from a scope that requires strict floating-point semantics.
 LLVM will not attempt any